colejarczyk/doc/userguide/reward_campaigns/creation/gift.rst

  - To make reward available for customer, in **Active** field select "**Active**" from the dropdown list
  - If needed, enter URL to the content page in **More information link field**, that explains your reward campaign or to external web with reward details
- - If applicable, in **Push notification text** provide a text message that will be displayed as a push notification for Customer, when reward become available for him
+ - If applicable, in **Push notification text** provide a text message that will be displayed as a push notification for Customer, when reward will become available for him
  - In **Cost in points** field, enter the number of points represented by the reward to define how many points customer needs to spend to get a reward
  - If applicable, In **Reward value** field provide a monetary value of reward
  - If needed, enter **Tax** rate that applies to the reward and monetary value of tax for reward in **Tax value**